Ambiabstract/props_scaling_recompiler/README.md

 2. In some cases dynamic and physics props will have incorrect visualization and/or collision.
 Some of these problems will be fixed in the future, but not all of them.
 In some cases modification of the original asset will be required.

-3. There may be fatal errors when compiling some dynamic props, for example “models/props_c17/door02_double.mdl”.
+3. There may be errors when compiling some dynamic props, for example “models/props_c17/door02_double.mdl”.
 Whether this will be fixed in the future is still unknown.

 ## Future plans: